- We advise you to exercise a high degree of caution in Guatemala because of the risk of serious criminal violence and

-Criminals have targeted tourists, including tourists arriving at international airport and travelling to hotels in Guatemala City and Antigua.
+Criminals have targeted tourists, including tourists arriving at international airports and travelling to hotels in Guatemala City and Antigua.
 If possible, you should schedule arrival at La Aurora Airport (Guatemala City) during the day or early evening.

-Violent assaults and robberies have increased in Guatemala City and are occurring in areas of the city previously considered safe, including Zone 10.
-Violent street gangs are a concern throughout Guatemala and they are well armed.
+Violent assaults and robberies are common in Guatemala City and are occurring in areas of the city previously considered safe, such as Zones 10, 14 and 15.
+You should be particularly vigilant after dark.